How To Decouple A Subwoofer From The Floor

 However proper decoupling is much more efficient and can have a number of advantages with regards to audio quality.

-What Are The Benefits Of Decoupling?
+What Are The Benefits Of Decoupling A Subwoofer?

 Reduction In External Noise